 The Food and Drug Administration’s Content and Format for Labeling for Human Prescription Drugs Rule, or the 1979 Labeling Rule, first assessed the risk of prescription drugs in pregnant women and fetuses.
 Prior to 1979, drug labels were only required to state true information, but there were no requirements for content or format.
 The 1979 Labeling Rule established a required format for all prescription drug labels, which included assigning drugs to a risk category for pregnant and lactating women.
-Those risk categories indicated what level of risk a drug posed to a pregnant woman, fetus, or breastfeeding infant based on experiments and case studies.
+Those risk categories indicated what level of risk a drug posed to a pregnant woman, fetus, or breastfeeding infant based on experimental and case studies.
 The 1979 Labeling Rule sought to improve the safety and efficacy of drugs and established the first classification system for identifying the risks prescription drugs posed to pregnant women, fetuses, and breastfeeding infants.

 In 1906, the US government regulated the labels of food and drugs by passing the Food and Drugs Act.
 The Food and Drugs Act prohibited anyone from selling mislabeled or dangerous drugs in the US.
 In 1938, Congress revised the regulation of drugs with the passage of the Federal Food, Drug, and Cosmetic Act.
 That act required drug manufacturers to demonstrate that their drugs were safe in clinical studies before they marketed those drugs to the American public.
-In 1962, the drug thalidomide was marketed to pregnant women in western Europe as a way to reduce nausea.
+In 1962, the drug thalidomide was marketed to pregnant women in western Europe as way to reduce nausea.
 The children of mothers who took thalidomide while pregnant were often born with severe birth defects, including missing or deformed limbs.
 That same year, 1962, Congress passed the Kefauver-Harris Drug Amendments to improve the safety and efficacy of drugs in the US.
 Those amendments required drug manufacturers to prove that their drugs were effective before they could market those drugs to the public.
 By the early 1970s, pregnant women, fetuses, and breastfeeding infants were still experiencing negative effects associated with several other drugs.
 The FDA continued to revise drug regulations in response.

 In the early 1970s, the FDA drafted a rule that established regulations for the labeling of all drugs which included a focus on drugs specifically used by pregnant and lactating women.
 In March 1974, the FDA released a draft of the rule that would later become the 1979 Labeling Rule.
 The FDA placed the draft rule on display publically in the FDA office in Silver Spring, Maryland.
 The FDA also circulated the draft rule among drug manufacturers, medical associations, individual physicians, and everyone who requested it.
 The public, physicians, drug manufacturers, and other members of the medical community submitted over 150 comments on the draft rule.
 Several commenters stated that the information put on drug labels could be used in a medical malpractice lawsuit.
 Some commenters specifically objected to the classification of pregnancy warnings, stating that researchers could not accurately estimate what risk drugs might pose to pregnant women and fetuses.
 Donald Kennedy, then commissioner of the FDA, addressed the comments, noting that the FDA intended the 1979 Labeling Rule to give doctors an accurate and efficient method to access the information they need to prescribe drugs safely and effectively.
 He then wrote that the care of pregnant women requires very specific information and consistency within drug labels.
 After Kennedy reviewed and incorporated public feedback, the FDA published the final version of the 1979 Labeling Rule on 26 June 1979.